 To address the insecurity in CAR, the UN authorized a peacekeeping operation of 12,000 personnel (military, police, and civilians), known by its acronym MINUSCA, which it began to deploy in September 2014.
 Previously, an African Union international stabilization force (MISCA) was tasked with protecting civilians and disarming armed groups.
-The French government has deployed an additional 20,000 troops and the European Union has dispatched another 1,000 to bolster the security situation.
+The French government deployed an additional 20,000 troops from December 2013 to October 2016 and the European Union dispatched another 1,000 from April 2014 to March 2015 to bolster the security situation.

 The chief prosecutor of the International Criminal Court (ICC) called on all actors to “stop attacking civilians and committing crimes” or run the risk of ICC prosecution.
-Subsequently, the chief prosecutor’s office opened a preliminary investigation into these crimes in February 2014 and in September it concluded there is justification for proceeding with an investigation.
+Subsequently, the chief prosecutor’s office opened a preliminary investigation into these crimes in February 2014 and that September it concluded there is justification for proceeding with an investigation, which remains ongoing.

-In addition to authorizing MISCA and MINUSCA, the UN Security Council has taken the following steps to respond to the atrocities being committed in CAR:
+In addition to authorizing MISCA and MINUSCA, the UN Security Council ook the following actions between 2013-2016 to respond to the atrocities being committed in CAR:

 - Established an arms embargo, a panel of experts, and a sanctions committee